Pieces (film): Plot

-Later the next day, one of Mary's tennis students, Susie, goes into the locker room after the killer plays music on the loudspeakers.
-She gets chased down by the killer.
-As she pees herself, the killer saws into the room and ends up killing Suzie by being sawed in half.
-While Mary and Kendall focus on turning off the music, the killer steals the girl's legs and escapes.
-Kendall presents his theory to Holden about the killer being a member of the faculty, since he knows when and where to strike before avoiding the police.
-They spend hours researching files on the faculty and discover that the dean previously changed his name and that his mother was brutally murdered, discovering that he was Timmy.
-Meanwhile, Mary is drugged with a paralytic substance by the dean at his apartment.
-He attempts to saw off her feet, since the previous victim's feet did not fit his mother's shoes for the puzzle.
-Bracken, Holden, and Kendall burst into the dean's apartment, and he is shot dead by Bracken while Kendall rescues Mary.
+One of Mary's tennis students, Suzie, is chased down in the locker room by the killer and sawed in half.
+While Mary and Kendall focus on turning off blasting music the killer turned on as a diversion, the killer escapes with Suzie's legs.
+Kendall theorizes that the killer is a faculty member, since he knows when and where to strike while avoiding police.
+They discover that the dean changed his name and that his mother was brutally murdered; the dean is Timmy.

+Meanwhile, Mary is drugged with a paralytic substance by Timmy at his apartment.
+He attempts to saw off her feet, since the previous victim's feet did not fit in his mother's shoes.
+Bracken, Holden, and Kendall burst into Timmy's apartment.
+He is shot dead by Bracken while Kendall rescues Mary.

-After searching through the apartment and discovering the jigsaw puzzle, Holden – joking to Kendall that he should join the police force – leans on a bookshelf which switches around and contains the dean's human puzzle; a decomposing body made of his victims' body parts stitched together and donned in his mother's dress, which tears apart as the jigsaw corpse falls on top of Kendall.
-Later, a shaken Kendall leaves with Holden, and just as he grabs his jacket, the jigsaw corpse inexplicably comes to life grabbing and crushing Kendall's genitalia, castrating and emasculating him in the process as he screams.
+After finding the jigsaw puzzle in Timmy's apartment, Holden jokes to Kendall about joining the police and leans on a bookshelf, which spins around to reveal Timmy's human puzzle, a decomposing body made of pieces of his victims stitched together in his mother's dress, which falls out onto Kendall.
+The shaken Kendall leaves with Holden.
+The jigsaw corpse inexplicably comes to life, grabbing and crushing Kendall's genitalia as he screams.